 Bottom Line When You’re Selling Your Notes

-If you’re in the note business (or want to be) then you should get a Paperstac account, be continually building your own list of note buyers, and getting acquainted with the bigger institutional buyers of notes.
+If you’re in the note business (or want to be) then you should continually build your own list of note buyers and get acquainted with the bigger institutional buyers of notes.